mark-grabowski/blouch/README.md

 2023), the nuts and bolts are written in the language Stan (Carpenter et al., 2017), which allows estimation of Bayesian models using Markov chain Monte Carlo (MCMC) methods based on the Hamilton Monte Carlo sampler.

 ## Getting Started

 If you are just getting started with *Blouch* I recommend starting with the Empirical and Simulation Example articles available on the package website.
 The other articles are abbreviated versions of this example showing the various models implemented by *Blouch* - most of the steps of a preliminary analysis will be the same.

-*Blouch* is based on an article:
+*Blouch* is based on an article currently in press:

-- Grabowski, M (2024). *Blouch*: Bayesian Linear Ornstein-Uhlenbeck models for Comparative Hypotheses. _Systematic Biology_.
+- Grabowski, M (2024). *Blouch*: Bayesian Linear Ornstein-Uhlenbeck models for Comparative Hypotheses.
+Systematic Biology.

 ## Instalation Instructions

-To install the R and Stan functions associated with *Blouch* from github, first install the package devtools:
+To install the R and Stan functions associated with Blouch from github, first install the package devtools:

 ``` r